Support in Delaware (2026)

 Substantial and continuing change in circumstances that is not self-created, rendering the existing order unreasonable under 13 Del.
 C. Section 1519

-How Delaware Calculates Child Support
+How Delaware Compares

-The Melson Formula operates in three steps:
+The Melson Formula operates in three steps, each designed to address a different policy concern:

-This three-step approach distinguishes Delaware’s system from the simpler income shares models used in most states.
 The guidelines are established under 13 Del.
 C. Section 514.

 For a broader overview of support calculations, see our guide on how child support is calculated.
 You can also estimate your potential obligation using our child support calculator.